-- Most provisions of the Daisy Chain Regulation have applied from 14 November 2022, apart from: (i) provisions relating to the indirect subscription of internal MREL eligible instruments within resolution groups, which will apply from 1 January 2024; (ii) Consequential amendments to the Bank Recovery and Resolution Directive (BRRD), which must be brought into force by member states by 15 November 2023. - Provisional agreement on the draft texts of CRR3 and CRDVI was reached in June 2023. - The provisional agreement for the CRDVI proposal includes agreement that third country credit institutions will be required establish a branch in the EU and apply for authorisation unless they fall within an exemption.
-The scope of the exemptions from this requirement and any transitional arrangements will not be known until the final text is made availably publicly. - Under the current proposals, Member states must adopt and publish measures implementing the CRD VI Directive 18 months from the date of its entry into force and to apply those measures from the following day.
+- Most provisions of the Daisy Chain Regulation have applied from 14 November 2022, apart from: (i) provisions relating to the indirect subscription of internal MREL eligible instruments within resolution groups, which will apply from 1 January 2024; (ii) Consequential amendments to the Bank Recovery and Resolution Directive (BRRD), which were required to be brought into force by member states by 15 November 2023. - Political agreement on a directive (Daisy Chain Directive) making further targeted amendments relating to MREL was reached on 6 December 2023.
+Formal adoption is expected in 2024. - Provisional agreement on the draft texts of CRR3 and CRDVI was reached in June 2023.
+Following further technical trilogues the final compromise texts were released in December 2023.
+Formal adoption is expected in late April 2024 with publication in the Official Journal, and entry into force, expected in May 2024. - The CRDVI includes provisions prohibiting certain activities from being conducted on a cross-border basis by non-EU ('third country') firms, requiring them to establish a branch in the EU and apply for authorisation unless they fall within an exemption.
+Third country branches will need to comply with prudential requirements including detailed reporting obligations. - The EBA has developed a roadmap for delivery of its many mandates under CRR3/CRDVI. - Under the agreed text, Member states must adopt and publish measures implementing the CRD VI Directive 18 months from the date of its entry into force and to apply those measures from the following day.
 The CRR3 Regulation is to apply (with limited exceptions) from 1 January 2025.